When is Winter Love Island on ITV2? Cast, location and your questions answered

 The place is Winter Love Island filmed?

-The motion is happening in a “model new villa in South Africa“.
-The South African summer season runs from December-March, so it must be sunny sufficient for all of the Islanders to get their abs out.

-Caroline Flack confirmed throughout the Love Island 2019 remaining that the present that the winter sequence can be happening in Cape City.
+Caroline Flack confirmed throughout the Love Island 2019 closing that the present that the winter collection will probably be going down in Cape City.

 Try our first take a look at the model new villa, which sees some main variations from its Majorcan counterpart…